-There are, of course, other considerations for the Board - but if it can focus and do these 4 things brilliantly, the Board members can sleep easily at night.
+There may, of course, be other considerations for the Board - but if it can focus and do these 5 things brilliantly, the Board members can sleep easily at night.
 These tasks constitute the strategic function of the Board and can be contrasted with the operations function, which the Board is incompetent to carry out.
 This is an important understanding for individual Board members and the Board as a whole - as volunteers from many walks of life, the perspectives each brings to the collective table are invaluable.
 However, none is actually skilled in running a school and in running THIS school.

-To avoid the "blind leading the blind" (Luke 6:39), the Board, for example, approves the budget, but the Head spends it; the Board identifies strategic priorities, but the Head executes them; the Board approves construction, but the construction company builds the building.
+To avoid the "blind leading the blind" (Luke 6:39), the Board, for example, approves the budget, but the Principal spends it; the Board identifies strategic priorities in the operations arena, but the Principal executes them; the Board approves construction, but the construction company builds the building.
 The Board cord is both a strength and a potential noose - wise Board leadership understands the strategic / operations difference and leads strategically.
 This makes it a healthy organizational partner and allows it to contribute meaningfully to a strong and healthy school.

 The second organizational partner is the Administration.
 It doesn't matter how small or large your school is and thus how many people are in the Administration.
-In some very small schools, it might be the Head, an admission / marketing part-time person, and a bookkeeper.
-In very large schools, the Administration might include the Head, a Chief Financial Officer, a Division Head or Principal of each division, an Admission Director, a Marketing Director, a Director of Development, an Athletics Director, and a Director of Guidance and College Counseling.
+In some very small schools, it might be the Principal, an admission / marketing part-time person, and a bookkeeper.
+In very large schools, the Administration might include the Principal, a Chief Financial Officer, an academic leader of each division, an Admission Director, a Marketing Director, a Director of Philanthropy and Database Manager, an Athletics Director, and a Director of Guidance and College Counseling.